 Let me take you through the highlights, beginning at the southernmost end:

-The Wanderweg begins at the Amalienbad, a large public swimming pool complex completed in 1926 as part of a campaign to improve the health and hygiene of the broader population.
+The Wanderweg begins at the Amalienbad, a large public swimming pool complex built as part of a campaign to improve the health and hygiene of the broader population.

 The adjoining Reumannplatz square is named after Jakob Reumann (1853-1925): a former mayor of Vienna and a major proponent of the whole social housing initiative.
 Before you leave, consider popping across the square for an ice cream.
 The family-run Tichy salon enjoys city-wide fame.

 The route then takes you up Favoritenstraße and past the Viktor Adler market.

 Both locations offer a flavour of Vienna away from palaces and emperors, where pensioners and young migrant families alike take advantage of the local shopping opportunities.